§ 9401 Short title.

 f.
 The plan shall include services onset, review, and ending dates.

 (7) Prepare an annual report which describes the number of program participants; profiles of participants, including types of disabilities, geographical location and services provided; financial expenditures; participant satisfaction data; and such other information recommended by the Advisory Council.

 (8) Investigate and assess the availability of federal and other funding to support implementation of this chapter.

 (a) The Department shall safeguard participants through establishment of an attendant screening system which includes, but is not limited to, the following features:

-(3) Check of abuse, neglect, mistreatment and financial exploitation registries, including those authorized by Chapters 9 and 11 of this title and Chapter 85 of Title 11.
+(3) Check of sex offender registry and abuse, neglect, mistreatment and financial exploitation registries, including those authorized by Chapters 9 and 11 of this title and Chapters 41 and 85 of Title 11.